Camp Pendleton holds Technology Industry Forum

-CAMP PENDLETON, CALIF. -- Camp Pendleton held a Technology Industry Forum at the Pacific Views Event Center, Jan.
-12, 2017.
-Kristen Newsome briefs the transitioning service members about the event.
-(RELESED/Photos by LCpl.
-Dylan Overbay)
+CAMP PENDLETON, Calif. -- Camp Pendleton held a Technology Industry Forum at the Pacific Views Event Center, Jan 12, 2017.

+The event was presented by Microsoft and intended to educate transitioning service members about career paths in the technology industry.

+“It will give participants insight into the employment trends in the technology industry and information on how to prepare for a career in this field through training and certification, whether you have prior tech experience or not,” said Kristen Newsome, Personal and Professional Development Advisor, Camp Pendleton Marine and Family Programs.

 |Date Taken: